curityio/curity-operational-training/TASKS.md

 TODO

 - Currently the user_id claim is issued under openid.
-- Add the user_id to the default scope - and test it.
+- Maybe add the user_id to the default scope - and test it.
 - Make sure it works for employees and explain missing source values.

 ### Token Issuers